 Mitsubishi decided upon concrete construction to help the island’s structures withstand the tsunami-force winds that the island would see during storm season.
-A high number of employees were required to operate the mine, and Hashima was only 15 acres in size – so structures were built upward rather than outward.
-Most of the buildings are about 9-stories high.
+A large number of employees were required to operate the mine, yet Hashima was only 15 acres in size.
+This required structures to be built upward rather than outward; the tallest reached 9-stories high.

 At its peak in 1959 the population on Hashima was 5,259 people, with a population density of 216,264 people per square mile.
 For comparison, 2011 Hong Kong has a population density of about 17,000 people per square mile.